emmarant/ALDELE/create_data/mcstas_simulations/README.md

 ---
 ### Setting up runs
 + Step 1 : choose type of simulation to set up: related to a) BOA, b) DMC, c) generic set-up
-+ Step 2 : edit (if desired) relevant _runs_prepare.py_ file (included in same folder as instrument file).
++ Step 2 : edit (if needed) relevant _runs_prepare.py_ file (included in same folder as instrument file).
 Run the file to generate submission scripts for the simulations:

                            $ python runs_prepare
++ Step 3 : submit run scripts  generated in previous step by running (after editing, if needed)  _runs_submit.py_ file (also included in same folder as intrument file):

+                           $ python runs_submit